 Our Favorite: Octopus Salad

-Plato Del Dia Segundo Plato
+Plato Del Dia Second Course

 Okay it’s time for your main dish!
 This is where you get your moneys worth, and some of the best food in Spain.
 Here you’ll have anywhere from two to five different options for the 2nd course which makes it a little more difficult to choose than your app.